mjosaarinen/aim-sym-py/README.md

 Similar (or quantitatively somewhat better) observations have also been made in [1], which presents an algebraic attack that sheds 2^13,2^14,2^15 from operations against AIM-1/3/5.
 Based on their analysis, one can estimate that the security of AIMer falls short of the target by at least 16 bits.

-[1] Fukang Liu, Mohammad Mahzoun, Morten Øygarden, Willi Meier, "Algebraic Attacks on RAIN and AIM Using Equivalent Representations."
-IACR ePrint 2023/1133 https://eprint.iacr.org/2023/1133
+[1] Fukang Liu, Mohammad Mahzoun, Morten Øygarden, Willi Meier, *"Algebraic Attacks on RAIN and AIM Using Equivalent Representations."* IACR ePrint 2023/1133. https://eprint.iacr.org/2023/1133

 The extremely simple structure of AIM encourages one to look for significantly faster attacks; AIM would be almost revolutionary as a symmetric primitive if it proves to have even this level of security.
 I've made a simple Python implementation of AIM-1/3/5 (with some test vectors) available at https://github.com/mjosaarinen/aim-sym-py/blob/main/aim.py to encourage further analysis by cryptographers.